-Verizon provides the FiOS G3100 to every new Verizon FiOS subscriber for $299 or a $18/monthly rental.
-It might seem like an expensive solution, but I feel that the price is in line with most WiFi 6 routers available.
-However, I’d avoid getting this device for a monthly rental.
+Verizon provides the FiOS G3100 to every new FiOS subscriber for $299 or an $18/monthly rental.
+It might seem like an expensive investment, but I feel that the price is in line with most WiFi 6 routers available.
+However, I’d avoid getting it for a monthly rental.

 That being said, is the device actually worth the hefty price tag?
-I was able to find the device for a cheaper price on Amazon at around $240 (as of press time.)
-In case you decide to go with it.
-You can save another $50-60, by getting it from Amazon.
+I was able to find the device for a cheaper price on Amazon at around $240 (as of press time).

 When I was upgrading my internet connection with the FiOS G3100, I had my apprehensions.
 Two months later, I’m more than convinced about its performance.
-You’ll find all the essential details covered in this review.
+You’ll find all the essential details covered in the review below.

 Verizon FiOS G3100 Specs